Ingenico-ePayments/connect-sdk-client-ios-example/README.md

 Ingenico Connect iOS SDK example (Objective-C)
 =======================

+**This example app has been rebranded to Worldline.
+As part of the rebranding the example app has moved to https://github.com/Worldline-Global-Collect/connect-sdk-client-ios-example.**

+---

 This example app illustrates the use of the [Ingenico Connect Objective-C iOS SDK](https://github.com/Ingenico-ePayments/connect-sdk-client-ios) and the services provided by Ingenico ePayments on the Ingenico ePayments platform.

 See the [Ingenico Connect Developer Hub](https://epayments.developer-ingenico.com/documentation/sdk/mobile/ios/) for more information on how to use the SDK.